andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/creating-trust-able-unit-tests-in-swift.md

 20 lines of code is sort of arbitrary, but can help alert you to when you might need to re-look at the test and apply DRY (Don't Repeat Yourself) principles.
 Large test bodies may be a sign that there's a possible opportunity to factor out common, repeated test code.

-Extracting out larger portions of code into smaller named functions may also help with the clarity of your unit test code, leading you to say with greater confidence, &#8220;I trust that this test is correct&#8221;.
+Extracting out larger portions of code into smaller named functions may also help with the clarity of your unit test code, leading you to say with greater confidence, "I trust that this test is correct&#8221;.

 <a name="complexity" class="jump-target"></a>